vhaghani26/rocketchip/README.md

 	chdir demo
 	snakemake

+Look in the XXX directory and examine the YYY file...

 ### Test 2: single, broad ###

 The following command is similar to the first test, but the SRA file comes from single-end sequencing rather than paired.

 	../rocketchip/rocketchip --data cache --genome sacCer3 --src ../rocketchip --project demo2 --sra SRR9257200 --broad

+Look in the XXX directory and examine the YYY file...

 ## Post Demo Refinements ##